insanity54/video-website/builder/website/about/index.md

 ## About the Developer

-Futureporn is made with love by [Chris "Crispy" Grimmett](https://grimtech.net/about/).
+Futureporn is made with love by [Chris "CJ Crispy" Grimmett](https://grimtech.net/about/).

 Are you in need of a web developer?
 I am in need of work!
 Contact me via [e-mail](mailto:chris@grimtech.net) or see [my contact page](https://grimtech.net/contact) for alternative methods.